MrRobinOfficial/Guide-UnrealEngine/sections/create_custom_module.md

 For example, you could create a module called `Vehicle` to contain all the code related to the vehicle system.
 This would allow you to isolate the vehicle code from other parts of the game, such as the inventory system, and make it easier to maintain and update.

-You can read more about Unreal Engine's modules [here](https://docs.unrealengine.com/5.1/en-US/unreal-engine-modules/)!

 > [!NOTE]
-> Unreal Engine modules are not related to C++ 20 modules.
+> Unreal Engine modules are **NOT** related to C++ 20 modules.

+You can read more about Unreal Engine's modules [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-engine-modules)!

-Here is a list of Unreal Engine's modules:
+Here is a list of common Unreal Engine's modules:

 <table><tr><td>